bishopb/pattern/README.md

 * Not every platform supports `fnmatch`.

-This library provides a fast, thin abstraction over the built-in pattern matching functions so that developers can:
+This library provides a fast, thin abstraction over the built-in pattern matching functions to mitigate these problems.

-* Express the intent of the code clearly
-* Uniformly indicate case-sensitivity
-* Rely on type hinting too ensure pattern and function parity
-* Access `fnmatch()` behavior even on systems that don't have it

 ## Performance

 This package's philosophy is simple: to deliver syntactic sugar with minimal run-time fat.
-Pattern object calls are a thin facade over the fastest implementation of the given match.
+API calls are a thin facade over the fastest implementation of the requested match.
 Space is conserved as much as possible.

 ### Run-time benchmarks